-the 1s occupation is 1.7-1.8 reflecting donor character (hole-doping) of Ge before the interaction is turned on.
-The distributed spectrum primarily through the valence region may be interpreted as the hyper-deep donor character that was envisioned by PCK.
-Increasing U and/or reducing the hybridization moves the 1s occupation toward unity - Anderson impurity character - with the rate of approach affected by the choice of the bare 1s site energy ε_H .
+The behavior of this system is enriched by the bifurcation, at the LDA level, of the 1s spectrum, with much of the weight in and just below the gap and the rest around 4-5 eV binding energy.
+Within the extended tight-binding model we use and with U = 0, which is not exactly the same as within LDA but is closely related, the 1s occupation is 1.7-1.8, reflecting the acceptor character (hole doping) of Ge before the interaction is turned on.
+The distributed spectrum primarily through the valence region may be interpreted as the hyperdeep-donor character that was envisioned by PCK.
+Increasing U and/or reducing the hybridization moves the 1s occupation toward unity-Anderson impurity character-with the rate of approach affected by the choice of the bare 1s site energy ε_H .

-To contribute to a more specific study of H in Ge, we have computed the interaction parameters U and J in HGe_8 for the Ge sp and H s orbitals within the constrained RPA formalism.
-The H 1s Hubbard U is, as expected, much larger than those associated with the Ge 4sor 4p states, and is coincidentally similar to the largest interaction parameter we considered in our DMFT approach.
+To contribute to a more specific study of H in Ge, we have computed the interaction parameters U and J in HGe8 for the Ge sp and H s orbitals within the constrained RPA formalism.
+The H 1s Hubbard U is, as expected, much larger than those associated with the Ge 4s or 4p states, and is coincidentally similar to the largest interaction parameter we considered in our DMFT approach.
 Further studies are necessary to pin down the behavior of a real H atom in Ge, which will involve optimization of the energy versus H position together with relaxation of the Ge positions.
-In Si, for example, H more commonly assumes a bond-center position although the tetrahedral interstitial in not far above in energy.10 The methods needed for those calculations require accurate total energy capability with charge self-consistency, and must include the weak correlation within the Ge sp bands that gets the band gap correct as well as the potentially moderately strong correlation associated with the H impurity.
-As such, this H in Ge problem poses a strong challenge for the future.
+In Si, for example, H more commonly assumes a bond-center position, although the tetrahedral interstitial is not far above in energy.10 The methods needed for those calculations require accurate total energy capability with charge self-consistency, and must include the weak correlation within the Ge sp bands that gets the band gap correct as well as the potentially moderately strong correlation associated with the H impurity.
+As such, this H-in-Ge problem poses a strong challenge for the future.

-V. ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS